-- Can we measure that problem with a real number?
+- Can we put a number on that problem?
 ApoB, HbA1c, 25-OH vitamin D, fasting insulin, Omega-3 Index, hs-CRP.
-These numbers are largely immune to marketing.
+These numbers do not respond to marketing.
 They are the only honest way to see if a supplement, drug, or therapy is doing what its label claims.

 You bought a supplement.
-Does it actually do anything?
+Does it do anything?

 - The Placebo Effect, Social Media, and Why Supplements Feel Like They Work - the deeper read on why expectation alone can make you feel better.

-- Quality and Contamination: What Is Actually in Your Supplement - the buyer-beware data.
+- Quality and Contamination: What's in Your Supplement - the buyer-beware data.
 57% Amazon mislabeling, 74% CBD label deviation, botanical adulteration 17% to 57%.
 How to vet a product.

 - Counterfeit Skincare and Supplements: Why the Source Matters - third-party online marketplaces are full of fake, diverted, expired product.
 Why buying from the brand or an authorized retailer matters more than the price.

-- NSF, cGMP, and How to Spot Professional-Grade Supplements - the third-party programs that actually mean something.
+- NSF, cGMP, and How to Spot Professional-Grade Supplements - the third-party programs that mean something.

 - The Greens Powder Dilemma - the exact pattern in the greens-powder category, by name.